-Approve development in regulated aquatic critical areas or their associated water quality buffer only if the subject property is encumbered to such an extent that application of development regulations would deny all reasonable use of property.
+Approve Development in regulated aquatic critical areas or their associated water quality buffers shall not be allowed unless only if the subject property is encumbered to such an extent that application of development regulations would deny-all any reasonable use of property.
 In such cases, minimize the allowed use and associated impacts, to maximize environmental protection.